Yperidis/bvd_agent_based_model/Readme.md

 # Research

 ## Academic theses
 [Pascal Blunk's](https://github.com/Gerungofulus/) master thesis was the first milestone of this project and can be found at his [git repository](https://github.com/Gerungofulus/Masterarbeit/settings).
 Inia Steinbach also used a premature form of this code for some results found in her master thesis.
-The project was brought to a conclusion of its inception with [Jason Bassett's](https://github.com/Yperidis/) [doctoral dissertation](http://depositonce.tu-berlin.de/handle/11303/8985).
+The project was brought to a conclusion of its inception with [Jason Bassett's](https://github.com/Yperidis/) [doctoral dissertation](http://depositonce.tu-berlin.de/handle/11303/8985) (end of 2018) and an exhaustive outline of the model to which the code corresponds, which can be found on [arXiv](https://arxiv.org/abs/1812.06964).